-All week long the Holy One has been regaling us with the details of the Grand Plan of Geulah - i.e. redemption - that He plans to have us implement when we take possession of the Land of Promise.
+The Holy One has a Grand Plan of Geulah - i.e. redemption - that He plans to place in operation and have us model to the world.
 There is, with the Holy One, no situation or challenge in the world that is not pregnant with the hope of redemption.
 He is a Ga'al - i.e. a redeemer.
 He thinks like a redeemer.
 He looks at every human being and every situation through the eyes of a redeemer.
 He never surrenders to worry, to blame, or to despair.
 He sees challenging life situations as a springboard, not a trapdoor.
 He sees them as only a temporary estate -something we are just passing through'.
 He does not worry about who is to blame for a situation.
 His focus is solely on how the situation can be dealt with wisely and effectively, its challenges overcome, and the whole scenario turned into a testimony of redemption.